Indoxacarb

 Indoxacarb is an oxadiazine pesticide developed by DuPont that acts against lepidopteran larvae.
 It is marketed under the names Indoxacarb Technical Insecticide, Steward Insecticide and Avaunt Insecticide.
 It is also used as the active ingredient in the Syngenta line of commercial pesticides: Advion and Arilon.

-Its main mode of action is via blocking of neuronal sodium channels, belonging to IRAC group 22A.
+Indoxacarb is a prodrug whose metabolite blocks of neuronal sodium channels belonging to IRAC group 22A.
 It is fairly lipophilic with a K_{ow} of 4.65.
 This pesticide should be used with caution since some insects such as the oriental tobacco budworm (Helicoverpa assulta) become resistant when exposed.

 In 2021, the European Union chose not to renew Indoxacarb for use as a plant-protection insecticide.
-The United Kingdom still allows use of the compound until 2025.
+The United Kingdom still allowed its use until 2025.

 Development

 Indoxacarb was developed by the McCann et al. team at E. I. du Pont de Nemours.

 Household products

 Indoxacarb is the active ingredient in a number of household insecticides, including cockroach and ant baits, and can remain active after digestion.

 In 2012 DuPont's Professional Products including the line of Advion and Arilon products was purchased by Syngenta.

 Indoxacarb is the active ingredient in the pet product, Activyl, from Merck Animal Health.
 It is marketed to kill fleas on dogs and cats.